HarshBansal2k01/Harsh-Bansal_Front-End/Frontend_Engineer_Assignment.md

 # Q1.
 Explain what the simple List component does.

-The simple List component is a React component that renders a list of items as an unordered list (<ul>) element.The code contains two components which are `WrappedListComponent` and `WrappedSingleListItem`.Relation of component goes like, `WrappedListComponent` it's a parent component whereas `WrappedSingleListItem` is child component.
+The simple List component is a React component that renders a list of items as an unordered list onto the webpage.The code contains two components which are `WrappedListComponent` and `WrappedSingleListItem`.Relation of component goes like, `WrappedListComponent` it's a parent component whereas `WrappedSingleListItem` is child component.
 Here in the code "items" is array of object and  each object contains an element "text" which is string type which rendered on the webpage

 ## Functioning of simple List component ##